-Several principles must govern such a zero discharge strategy if it is to be effective.
-The strategy must address all environmental media - air, water, land - and all sources - point and non-point - and it must be adopted by all basin jurisdictions.
+Several principles must govern such a "zero discharge" strategy if it is to be effective. the strategy must address all environmental media - air, water, land - and all sources - point and non-point - and it must be adopted by all Basin jurisdictions.
 Only in this way can it be comprehensive.
-Most importantly, such a strategy must, to the extent possible, attempt to prevent toxic releases, rather than react to them after the fact, as is found in current environmental regulations.
+Most importantly, such a strategy must, to the extent possible, attempt to prevent toxic effects, rather than react to them after the fact, as is the current basis of environmental regulation.
+This report explores this latter issue.

-Pollution prevention is an approach whose purpose is to prevent the creation, use and discharge of toxic substances.
-Pollution prevention as an approach to regulation is only beginning to be instituted, yet it may have enormous potential to solve many Great Lakes toxic problems.
-This report explores the concept of pollution prevention, reviews the extent to which it has been adopted by Great Lakes governments, and then proposes a pollution prevention strategy for the Great Lakes.
+"Pollution prevention" is an approach whose purpose is to prevent the creation, use and discharge of persistent toxic substances.
+Pollution prevention as an approach to regulation is only beginning to be instituted yet it may have enormous potential to solve many Great Lakes toxic problems.
+This report explores the concept of pollution prevention, the extent to which it has been adopted by Great Lakes governments, and then proposes a pollution prevention strategy for the Great Lakes.